zxgvfx/mcp-atlassian/README.md

 2. Click **Create token**, name it, set expiry
 3. Copy the token immediately

+#### For Server/Data Center Confluence using username/password basic auth
+1. Know your username and password
+2. See section *Required Arguments* for confluence basic authentication

 ### 2. Installation

 Choose one of these installation methods: